JiaweiZhuang/old_cloud_GC/README.md

 There are two different ways to stop being charged:

-- "stop" will make the system inactive, so that you'll not be charged by the CPU time, and only be charged by the negligible storage fee. (~$0.1/GB/month, see https://aws.amazon.com/ebs/pricing/)
+- "stop" will make the system inactive, so that you'll not be charged by the CPU time, and only be charged by the negligible storage fee. (~$0.1/GB/month, see https://aws.amazon.com/ebs/pricing/, "Amazon EBS General Purpose SSD (gp2) volumes")
 - "terminate" will completely remove that virtual server so you won't be charged at all after that.
 Unless you save your system (see below), you will lose all your data and software.